 Maybe Trout is yet another stand-in for Vonnegut himself: after all, Trout is a writer, and he does invent a lot of the concepts that come up in the novel.
-What's more, Vonnegut also reinvents the universe to fit new rules – Slaughterhouse-Five and many of his other novels have fit into the category of science fiction.
+What's more, Vonnegut also reinvents the universe to fit new rules—Slaughterhouse-Five and many of his other novels fit into the category of science fiction.
 Which would make Rosewater's comment that Trout has great ideas but is a terrible writer kind of an in-joke or self-jab on Vonnegut's part.

 (1) Maniacs in the Fourth Dimension (Chapter 5, Section 25)

-Kilgore Trout claims that there really are vampires and werewolves, heaven and hell, but we just can't see them, since they're in the fourth dimension.
+Kilgore Trout claims that there really are vampires and werewolves, heaven and hell, but we just can't see them... since they're in the fourth dimension.
+Oh, okay.

 (2) The Gospel of Outer Space (Chapter 5, Section 30)

-If Christ were just a nobody, would it have been any more OK to kill him?
+If Christ were just a nobody, would it have been any more okay to kill him?
 The alien decides it would be better if Christ were not actually the son of God, but still said all the same stuff.
-Then God could come down just before Christ dies on the cross to say that he is adopting Christ, and that from that day on, it is wrong to persecute anyone who torments "a bum who has no connections" (5.32.3)
+Then God could come down just before Christ dies on the cross to say that he is adopting Christ, and that from that day on, it is wrong to persecute anyone who is "a bum who has no connections" (5.32.3).

 (3) The money tree (Chapter 8, Section 7)

-Trout describes a money tree with twenty-dollar bills for leaves that attracts people to it so they will kill each other around the tree's base and become its fertilizer.
+Trout describes a money tree with 20-dollar bills for leaves that attracts people to it so they will kill each other around the tree's base and become its fertilizer.